xiaohw7/cgmoi/README.md

 The stepper motor, linear actuator, accelerometer, load cells and other components are controlled by and wired to an Arduino mega board.
 The Arduino could then be plugged into a laptop running the Arduino IDE where code could be uploaded to run the cgmoi machine.

+Each load cell is marked load cell 1/2/3 on the load cell itself.
+Linear actuator 1/2/3 correspond to load cell 1/2/3. i.e. linear actuator 1 is directly below load cell 1.

 ## How to use